 Engagement rates are metrics that track how active your audience is with your online content.

-It should be noted that engagement varies on different social platforms - for instance, on Instagram, engagement rate include likes and comments, while on Facebook, it includes reactions, clicks, comments, and shares.
+It should be noted that engagement varies on different social platforms - for instance, engagement rate on Instagram includes likes and comments, while on Facebook, it includes reactions, clicks, comments, and shares.

 That said, since April 2019, Instagram began to hide likes as an effort to make the platform a less pressurized environment, to prioritize mental health and to encourage more mindful consumption on the app.
 With the removal of likes, it’s more challenging for brands to identify how authentic and engaged an influencers’ content is.